 Investigate static electricity, the origin and structure of the atom, paper circuits, switches, a groovy door alarm to keep any trespassers out of your room and much, much more!

 Join Now! and challenge your STEMists to a monthly Groovy Lab in a Box!
 Each box is full of everything a child needs to learn about and do hands-on science, technology, engineering, and mathematics (STEM) investigations and engineering design challenges.
-Our monthly box activates thinking, questioning, inquiring and original creation as we guide children through scientific inquiry and the engineering design process. * Emphasis on STEM (science, technology, engineering and math) * Extended learning through our exclusive online portal * For children ages 8 and up
+Our monthly box activates thinking, questioning, inquiring and original creation as we guide children through scientific inquiry and the engineering design process.

 - Emphasis on STEM (science, technology, engineering and math)